-Choosing the Right Remote Assistance Software for Your Technicians
+Choosing the Right Remote Support Software for Your Technicians

-In a dynamic, rapidly evolving situation, traditional priorities and processes are changing fast.
-This quick guide is designed to define the main considerations for any field service organization looking to deploy effective remote assistance software for technicians at the present time.
+In a dynamic, rapidly evolving situation, traditional priorities and processes change fast.
+This quick guide is designed to define the main considerations for any field service organization looking to deploy effective remote support software for technicians at the present time.

 Under normal circumstances, the journey toward implementing the right solution can take several months or more.
 Right now, enterprises such as Verizon are demanding deployment within one or two days.
 That naturally leads them toward a SaaS solution that can go live in under 24 hours.
 The proven implementation capabilities of the vendor are therefore a critical consideration.